dsteyn44/comic_craze_MS3/TESTING.md

     -   #### First Time User Goals

         1. As a First Time User, I want to easily understand the main purpose of the site and learn more about the concept.
+         - There is informtion in the hero text to send you in the right direction and explains the prupose of the site.

         2. As a First Time User, I want to be able to easily navigate throughout the site to find content.
+        - The same as above there is guidence in the hero text in the home.html to let you know in which direction to go.

         3. As a First Time User, I would like to sign in easily.
+        - I have added REGEX to the sign in and resposive text to let the user know that they are correct.

         4. As a First Time User, I would like to add a new comic if I should wish.

-        5. As a First Time User, I would like to add a remove a new comic if I should wish.
+        - Once a user has signed in they can immediately start adding the comic of their choice.

-        6. As a First Time User, I would like to add a remove a new comic if I should wish.
+        6. As a First Time User, I would like to tag a new comic if I should wish.
+        - First time users can tag a comic by clicking on the star.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to see sign in with ease so that I can navigate easily.
+        1. As a Returning User, I want to see sign in with ease so that I can navigate easily.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        - There is direction to sign in and navigate thereafter.

-        2. As a Frequent User, I want to check to see if there are any new comics.
+        2. As a Returning User, I would like to remove a new comic if I should wish.

-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        - This can only be done if the User added the comic himself but it is possible to do this by clicking on the "Goodbye" button.

      -   #### Admin User Goals
         1. As an Admin User, I want to check in my profile to view any new added comics.
+        - All comics that are added in the comics pager are automatically downloaded in the admins page so that he has control.

 Backend
 -   Was deploying on Heroku but showed an error pymongo Auth fail.
 I worked out that my MONGO_URI Connection was incorrect.